nocoolnicksleft/Buzz1000/readme.md

 Faceplate to mount on a case for carrying a PIC development board, WARP-13a programmer board as well as a current meter and a couple of switches.
 Power supply fits underneath.

+The case used is a console style TEKO 364.8

 ###License

 [BSD](LICENSE-BSD.txt) for software